Forget all the fuss, you have arrived at Malta in winter!

 If there is a way to visit Mediterranean islands we love, that would be avoiding high season.
 Good weather (although it might get a bit rainy sometimes), really cheap prices and accessible locals do the trick.
 These factors will make you taste dream destinations while being actually able to breathe and without that awful rip-off feeling you experience sometimes being part of the crowd.

-On the other hand, Arriva buses took me everywhere in Malta for as low as 2,6€ daily and I hitchiked my way in Gozo, the northern island easily after taking the ferry (less than 5€ return, payable on your way back to Malta).
+On the other hand, Arriva buses took me everywhere in Malta for as low as 2,6€ daily and I hitchhiked my way in Gozo, the northern island easily after taking the ferry (less than 5€ return, payable on your way back to Malta).
 Add up some food and you will end up choosing it over staying home!

-Truly bilingual (maltese and english are both official languages), there are also many expat european seniors who have discovered the all year round benefits of the islands.
+Truly bilingual (Maltese and English are both official languages), there are also many expat European seniors who have discovered the all year round benefits of the islands.